LucasBehrendt/gamers-ground/README.md

     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
     ```

-- Your settings configuration is now complete, so add, commit and push your changes:
+- Your settings configuration is now complete, so add, commit, and push your changes:
     ```
     $ git add .
     ```